 Renewed War on Drugs, harsher charging policies, stepped-up criminalization of immigrants — in the current climate, joining the NACDL is more important than ever.
 Members of NACDL help to support the only national organization working at all levels of government to ensure that the voice of the defense bar is heard.

 Take a stand for a fair, rational, and humane criminal legal system

 Contact members of congress, sign petitions, and more

 Help us continue our fight by donating to NFCJ

 Help shape the future of the association

 Join the dedicated and passionate team at NACDL

 Increase brand exposure while building trust and credibility

 NACDL is committed to enhancing the capacity of the criminal defense bar to safeguard fundamental constitutional rights.

-"ESI and the Unforeseen Consequences of the New Discovery Laws," by Peter A. Crusco, New York Law Journal, June 22, 2020
+"Digital Data Dumps and the ‘Brady’ Rule," by Peter A. Crusco, New York Law Journal, October 25, 2021